Course Content and Outcome Guide for CAS 208

 - Special Fee:

 Course DescriptionIntroduces image editing features of Adobe Photoshop to create and refine graphics for websites.
 Introduces image editing techniques and export options for the web.
 Emphasizes using the Photoshop interface efficiently to produce web images and assets.
 Recommended: MM 120.
-Prerequisite: CAS 111D or CAS 111E or CAS 206 or instructor permission.
 Audit available.

 Intended Outcomes for the course